 - technical services, such as building supervision, environmental protection, the construction of roads and other infrastructure, water services and waste management.

-Local authorities also make decisions on local economic policy, land use, construction and urban planning, and largely on housing policy as well — in other words, on matters that are important to the smooth running of our daily lives.
+- Local authorities also make decisions on local industrial and business policy, land use, construction and urban planning, and largely on housing policy as well — in other words, on matters that are important to the smooth running of our daily lives.

 Persons eligible to stand as a candidate in municipal elections are those: